clemsonciti/workshop_matlab/_episodes/02-starting_matlab.md

 ---
 If you don't have MATLAB installed on your local computer, you can use MATLAB which is installed on Palmetto.

 PC users should use MobaXTerm to log into Palmetto as described [here](https://clemsonciti.github.io/workshop-palmetto/02-accessing-palmetto/index.html).
 Once you get on the login node, you should request a compute node with a `-X` option (otherwise, you will not be able to run MATLAB's graphical interface).
-Make sure you request at least 10 Gb of RAM, MATLAB is fairly memory-hunry program:
+Make sure you request at least 10 Gb of RAM, MATLAB is fairly memory-hungry program:

 ~~~
 qsub -I -X -l select=1:ncpus=4:mem=10gb:interconnect=1g,walltime=2:00:00